(800) 558-9887

 • Fleet Training – General safety awareness program

-Our online DADAP course was created to satisfy the stringent requirements of Texas courts pertaining to the education of drivers who have committed certain drug and / or alcohol related offenses.
+Our online DADAP course was created to satisfy the needs of Texas courts pertaining to the education of drivers who have committed certain drug and / or alcohol related offenses.

 More significantly, DADAP explains how attitude states control behavior, and how the driver can avoid the pitfalls of a DWI or other drug or alcohol related incident by choosing to stay in the Adult Attitude State, especially when behind the wheel.